-Our high quality is achieved through extensive sourcing of raw material and by the skilful workmanship that can take days of processing.
-This guarantees respect for the material as a natural fibre, which is then processed by a craftsman according to specific requests from the client.
+Our high quality is achieved through extensive sourcing of raw material and by the skillful workmanship that can take days of processing.
+This guarantees respect for the material as a natural fiber, which is then processed by a craftsman according to specific requests from the client.

-DINOLE® has principally consumed yarn of natural origin in the biennium 2021-2022, as indicated in the table below.
+DINOLE®, has principally consumed yarn of natural origin in the biennium 2022-2023, as indicated in the table below.